kgateway-dev/kgateway/docs/content/operations/production_deployment/_index.md

 Affinity settings for the `rate-limit` deployment can be overwritten during installation by setting `global.extensions.rateLimit.affinity` in your Helm configuration file.
 Additionally, anti-affinity rules for the `rate-limit` deployment can be configured by setting `global.extensions.rateLimit.antiAffinity`.

-## Horizontally scaling the control plane

-*DO NOT* scale the control plane components, such as the Gateway deployment, the Gloo deployment or the Discovery deployment.
-Scaling these components provides no benefit and can lead to race conditions.

 ## Enhancing the data-plane reliability